riscv-software-src/riscof/docs/source/plugins.rst

 A sample template of the plugin and all other required collateral can be generated through RISCOF using the following command::

-  $ riscof setup --refname=sail_cSim --dutname=spike_simple
+  $ riscof setup --refname=sail_cSim --dutname=spike

-.. note:: You can change the name from spike_simple to the name of your target
+.. note:: You can change the name from spike to the name of your target

-This above command should generate a spike_simple folder with the following contents:
+This above command should generate a spike folder with the following contents:

 .. code-block:: bash

   env                                 # contains sample header file and linker file
-  riscof_spike_simple.py              # sample spike plugin for RISCOF spike_simple_isa.yaml               # sample ISA YAML configuration file spike_simple_platform.yaml          # sample PLATFORM YAML configuration file
+  riscof_spike.py              # sample spike plugin for RISCOF spike_isa.yaml               # sample ISA YAML configuration file spike_platform.yaml          # sample PLATFORM YAML configuration file

 The command will also generate a sample ``config.ini`` file with the following contents: